 Those that do are easier to set up, run, and troubleshoot when things go wrong.
 Remember to check that the app is compatible with your distro (Ubuntu support is pretty standard, but it varies beyond that) and check the version numbers to see if the Linux app is updated as regularly as the Windows and Mac versions.

 If there isn't an app - or it just isn't compatible with your distro - then you'll want to check if the VPN offers setup instructions for the command console - again, ideally with specific instructions for your distribution, though this is likely to be easier to adapt.
-Check out our guide to the best Linux distributions if you're looking for an excuse to switch things up anyway.

 Beyond that, the big concerns are the same for any VPN: whether they have servers in the countries or locations you require, if they offer good speeds, plus what the company's policies on user data logging are - which is particularly important if they're in one of the '14-eyes' countries, in which case they have a legal responsibility to share data with law enforcement under certain circumstances.